Civil Rights & Constitutional Law

 Subodh Chandra, another attorney for Roarty-Nugent, added, “The county’s failure to resolve the many cases of prisoners who have faced such abuse does not reflect well on county leadership, including both the county prosecutor and county executive.
 We hope they will understand that when the county’s own Inspector General finds jail conditions barbaric, victims deserve swift justice.”

-Sletvold, Subodh Chandra, and Jessica Savoie of The Chandra Law Firm LLC represent Michael Roarty-Nugent.
+Sletvold, Subodh Chandra and Patrick Haney of The Chandra Law Firm LLC represent Michael Roarty-Nugent.